dgryski/go-perfbook/performance.md

 your specific problem.
 Mapping your problem into a domain that already has well-researched implementations can be a significant win.

+Similarly, using a simpler algorithm means that tradeoffs, analysis, and implementation deals are more likely to be more studied and well understood than more esoteric or exotic and complex ones.

 TODO:
   improve worst-case behaviour at slight cost to average runtime